 Prior approval for use of human subjects or animals in research is required.
 If the student plans to utilize human or animal subjects for research, he/she must contact the Office of Research Assurances (see Chapter 11 for additional policies and resources concerning research).
 Please note that departments/programs should ensure that all procedures have been followed and forms filed with the appropriate offices; they can also determine the appropriateness of such narrative within the thesis.
 The Graduate School only seeks verification that University approval has been granted.

-No material in the thesis or special problemsubmitted to fulfill the requirements of a degree may be restricted in any way; the thesis must be made available through the Washington State Libraries for inspection by any interested parties.
+No material in the thesis or special problem/project submitted to fulfill the requirements of a degree may be restricted in any way; the thesis must be made available through the Washington State Libraries for inspection by any interested parties.

-Following a passed oral examination, the student must submit the thesis for final acceptance.
+Following a passed oral examination for thesis students, the student must submit the thesis for final acceptance.
 Details for submitting the thesis can be found in Chapter 6 (General Academic Requirements).
+Non-thesis students may be required to take a comprehensive examination, or do a written paper, and/or oral presentation as part of their non-thesis special problem/project.
 Information regarding any non-thesis special problem/project option is available by contacting the degree-granting unit directly.

 3. Final Master's Examination.
 A final examination and/or balloting meeting is required of all master’s candidates.
 This examination is intended to test the candidate’s ability to carry out a critical dialogue integrating and interpreting material in the major and supporting fields with emphasis on the work presented in the thesis or special problem.
 Non-thesis master’s degree students may not have a formal examination; however, the committee must hold a ballot meeting, scheduled by the Graduate School, to determine if the student has satisfactorily met all of the program requirements.